librasteve/raku-Dockerfiles/README.md

 * ```jupyter notebook --port=8888 --no-browser --allow-root --ip=0.0.0.0``` (for classic notebook)
 * ```jupyter lab --port=8888 --no-browser --allow-root --ip=0.0.0.0``` (for console view)
 * ```http://ubuntu:8888``` in browser (cut & paste token ID from CLI)

+*DO NOT USE ALLOW ROOT IN A PRODUCTION SITE*

 copyright(c) 2024 Henley Cloud Consulting Ltd.